atomvm/AtomVM/doc/src/programmers-guide.md

 Consult your local device data sheet for information about the format of data to be read from or written to the UART channel.

+To close the UART driver and free any resources in use by it, use the `uart:close/1` function, supplying a reference to the UART driver instance created via `uart:open/2`:

+    %% erlang
+    ok = uart:close(UART)

+Once the UART driver is closed, any calls to `uart` functions using a reference to the UART driver instance should return with the value `{error, noproc}`.

 ### LED Control

 The LED Control API can be used to drive LEDs, as well as generate PWM signals on GPIO pins.